JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 Choose "Repository CRAN" and write "Markdown" in "Packages (separate multiple with space or comma:)"

 To open a new file, click File > New File > R Markdown in the RStudio menu bar.
-A window will pop up where you can name the project an the author ("Title" and "Author") and select the specific type of output that you wish to build (HTML, PDF or Word).
+A window will pop up where you can name the project and the author ("Title" and "Author") and select the specific type of output that you wish to build (HTML, PDF or Word).
 Remember that you can switch to the other output formats anytime.

 A template will be opened to generate your Markdown report.
 The Markdown template contains: